ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1133
 {: #error-1133}

-The vSRX console connection via telnet timed out executing commands.
-Please rerun or contact support.
+The vSRX console connection using telnet timed out running commands.
+Rerun or contact IBM Support.

 ## Error 1134
 {: #error-1134}

 The node being OS reloaded cannot access the other node in the cluster.
-Ensure the other node is active and retry.
+Ensure that the other node is active and retry.
 If both nodes are unrecoverable contact support to run Rebuild Cluster.

 ## Error 1135
 {: #error-1135}

 The vSRX license file cannot be found.
-Please rerun or contact support.
+Rerun or contact IBM Support.

 ## Error 1136
 {: #error-1136}